 How to Improve Email Response Rates

-Take some time to analyse the subject lines of your emails as this is your audiences’ first touchpoint with your brand – if it isn’t captivating and encouraging your audience to take action, then it should be one of the first aspects of your campaign that you analyse.
+Take some time to analyse the subject lines of your emails as this is your audiences’ first touchpoint with your brand – if it isn’t captivating and encouraging your audience to take action, then it should be one of the first aspects of your campaign that you make changes to.

-When we consider that 47% of email recipients will open an email based upon the subject line alone, this certainly makes the case for spending time optimising and perfecting your approach.
+When we consider that around half of your recipients will open an email based upon the subject line alone, this certainly makes the case for spending time optimising and perfecting your approach.

 A good starting point is to ensure that your email subject lines are personalised to the recipient, such as their personal name or company.
 This level of personalised marketing is now more in demand and helps to ensure that you develop a connection with that recipient and encouraging them to open the email.